Carlisle Webber, Agent

+Carlisle Webber refused to major in English in college because she didn’t think there was anything fun to read on the required lists.
+No Stephen King?
+No R.L.
+Stine?
+No thanks!
 After college, she took her love of commercial, YA, and middle grade fiction to the University of Pittsburgh School of Information Sciences, where she earned a Master of Library and Information Sciences.
 She worked as a public librarian for years before deciding to move to the business side of publishing.
-She attended the Columbia Publishing Course, interned at Writers House, and worked at the Jane Rotrosen Agency in New York City.
+She attended the Columbia Publishing Course and holds a Professional Certificate in Editing from UC-Berkeley.

 - Women’s fiction